 Lastly, check your hostname using hostnamectl.
 Make sure it matches your MX record value, e.g. mail.example.com.

 sudo hostnamectl Static hostname: mail.example.com Icon name: computer-vm Chassis: vm Machine ID: 00650ba6576b432c8ee995979b224ca7 Boot ID: c22f9c1e5b1a4c00a3a26d25c34dddc5 Virtualization: kvm Operating System: Ubuntu 18.04.5 LTS Kernel: Linux 4.15.0-124-generic Architecture: x86-64

 If it is different, change it with the following command while replacing the example mail domain:

 sudo hostnamectl set-hostname mail.example.com

-Before you begin the installation, you should check that your DNS records for the mail server (mail.example.com) have propagated using dnschecker.org.
+Before you begin the installation, you should check that your DNS records for the mail server (mail.example.com) have been propagated using dnschecker.org.
 If yes, continue with the next step, otherwise, wait a moment and check again.

 Once your mail domain has propagated and is generally available you can install Modoboa along with all of its components.

 Simply run the installation script using the following command.
 Again, replace the example.com domain with your own.
 Note that the command above automatically appends the ‘mail’ part for your domain so leave it out here.